ai-loli/ai-loli/README.md

 - 👋 Hi, I’m @ai-loli
 - 👀 I’m interested in Artificial Intelligence, Machine Learning, Web Development and Android Application Development.
-- 🌱 I’m currently learning Unity Engine
-- 💞️ I’m currently working on projects I love and hoping to make a positive impact in the world.

 <!---